semdinsp/email-authentication/README.md

 Use gem
 =====================
 To test an email address.
-It returns boolean if success and a list of messages from the tests.
+It returns boolean true if success and a list of messages from the tests.
+The messages are primarily used to check on where the address is failing.

     @f=EmailAuthentication::Base.new
     success,msgs=@f.check('an email adresss','from address')